citrusframework/citrus/src/manual/test-case.md

 }
 ```

 The sample above is a Java class that represents a valid Citrus Java executable.
-The Java class has no programming logic as we use a XML test case
+The Java class has no programming logic as we use a XML test case here.
-here.
 The Java class can also be generated using the Citrus Maven plugin.
-The Java class extends from basic superclass **AbstractTestNGCitrusTest** and
-therefore uses TestNG as unit test framework.
+The Java class extends from basic superclass **AbstractTestNGCitrusTest** and therefore uses TestNG as unit test framework.
 Citrus also supports JUnit as unit test framework.
-Read more about this in [run-testng](run-testng.md) and [run-junit](run-junit.md).
+Read more about this in[run-testng](run-testng)and[run-junit](run-junit).

 Up to now it is important to understand that Citrus always needs a Java executable test class.
-In case we use the XML test representation the Java part is generic, can be generated and
-contains no programming logic.
+In case we use the XML test representation the Java part is generic, can be generated and contains no programming logic.
 The XML test defines all steps and is our primary test case definition.

 ### Writing test cases in Java

 Before we go into more details on the attributes and actions that take place within a test case we just have a look at how to write test cases with pure Java code.
 Citrus works with Java and uses the well known JUnit and TestNG framework benefits that you may be used to as a tester.
 Many users may prefer to write Java code instead of the verbose XML syntax.
 Therefore you have another possibility for writing Citrus tests in pure Java.

 When using the Citrus Java DSL we need to include a special Maven dependency module to our project that provides the needed API.